Jardin des plantes.

 Parc de Belleville.

 Back to the old-school glow.
-For WPC.

 This atelier-apartment at Musée Montmartre, Paris seems to be frozen in time, everything in it still waiting for the artists to restart creating.
 A little inspirational jewel you can find in the most charming museum in Paris.

-Isn’t it funny how sometimes we get the biggest warnings for the things, cities, sites we enjoy the most in … More
+Isn’t it funny how sometimes we get the biggest warnings for the things, cities, sites we enjoy the most in the end?

 Wordless Wednesday for the Daily Prompt.